7 Huge Gaming Industry Trends 2021-2025

 And it seems to be working.

-Roblox now boasts 150M users.
-To be clear: most of these users never touch a dev kit.
-Or have built a game using the Roblox Studio game engine.
+To be clear: the vast majority of these users never touch a dev kit.
+Or will ever build a game using the Roblox Studio game engine.

 But many do.

 And these aspiring game developers use the Roblox platform to quickly get feedback and iterate on their games from their large user base of players.

 2. Increased Diversity in Games

 It’s no secret that most gamers are male.